jcoliz/AzDevice.IoTHubWorker/README.md

 * [I2cTempHumidityMonitor](/examples/I2cTempHumidityMonitor/).
 This example is targeted toward a real physical sensor running on a Raspberry Pi.
 For easy testing, you can run this on a Windows PC and generate simulated data.
 * [ModbusTempHumidityMonitor](/examples/ModbusTempHumidityMonitor/).
 This example shows how to connect to a sensor via Modbus.
 It will run on Windows or Linux, as you can easily use a USB-to-RS485 dongle to make the physical connection on any machine.

-## Feature Set

-* Automatically provision device using Device Provisioning Service
-* Make connection with Azure IoT Hub
-* Read initial configuration state from standard .NET configuration sources
-* Send telemetry automatically on a configurable period
-* Report actual properties automatically at increasingly longer intervals
-* Receive desired property updates, passing them through to component implementation
-* Receive commands from IoT Hub, passing them through to component implementation
-* Follows IoT Plug and Play conventions to enable a model-based solution
-* Automatically supply a standard DeviceInformation model
-* Detailed multi-level logging to help with troubleshooting
-* Integrates with systemd to run as a background service on Linux
-* Copious examples showing usage with simulated and phyiscal devices on a variety of busses